 IMU-856 is an orally available and systemically acting small molecule modulator that targets Sirtuin 6 ("SIRT6"), a protein which serves as a transcriptional regulator of intestinal barrier function and regeneration of bowel epithelium.
-Based on preclinical data, we believe this compound may represent a unique treatment approach, as the mechanism of action targets the restoration of the intestinal barrier function and bowel wall architecture in patients suffering from gastrointestinal diseases such as celiac disease, IBD, short bowel syndrome, irritable bowel syndrome with diarrhea; Graft-versus-Host-Disease and other intestinal barrier function associated diseases.
+Based on preclinical data, we believe this compound may represent a unique treatment approach, as the mechanism of action targets the restoration of the intestinal barrier function and bowel wall architecture in patients suffering from gastrointestinal diseases such as celiac disease, IBD, Graft-versus-Host-Disease GvHD and other intestinal barrier function associated diseases.
 Based on preclinical investigations demonstrating no suppression of immune cells, IMU-856 may have the potential to maintain immune surveillance for patients during therapy, which would be an important advantage versus immunosuppressive medications and may allow the potential for combination with available treatments in gastroenterological diseases.